oneapi-src/level-zero/README.md

 When additional driver types are added, they should be added to the end of the list to avoid reporting new device types before known device types.

+NOTE: Due to known issues with Program Instrumentation usecases, when ZET_ENABLE_PROGRAM_INSTRUMENTATION is enabled, driver sorting is not possible in the loader.

 # Contributing